wt051453/Data-warehousing-Netflix-project/README.md

 ## CIS4400_project ETL

-The ETL documentation will show you the different steps of the ETL process by providing a basic explanation of how to do it.
+The Extract, Transform, Load (ETL) documentation will show you the different steps of the ETL process in our project by providing a basic explanation and examples of how to do it.

 ### Installation:
 1. Install Python IDE Anaconda Navigator - Jupyter Notebook